IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/MPLBank Readme.md

-## MPLbank Banking data
+## MPLbank banking data

 MPlbank database contains more than 500k banking accounts and customers created with with [IBM SPSS] in order to add credibility for delivered demos as POC or as workload (1000 TPS) to International customers.
 This map represents French banking customers, stored in the MPLbank database.
-Published Banking APIs will use this set of data and will allow developers to reach banking customers' data (profile, banking contracts) and banking accounts' data (balance, latest transaction).
+Published banking API will use this set of data and will allow developers to reach banking customers' data (profile, banking contracts) and banking accounts' data (balance, latest transaction).

 ![alt text](images/mplbank-customer.png "Customer data")